aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-charts/chart-entities/callout/_index.md

 ```

 ## **Set Callout for Doughnut Chart**
-Aspose.Slides for Java provides support for setting series data label callout shape for a Doughnut chart.
+Aspose.Slides for PHP via Java provides support for setting series data label callout shape for a Doughnut chart.
 Below sample example is given.

 ```java
 Presentation pres = new Presentation();